Merrycodesx/ctf-writeups/_writeups/root-me/exif---metadata.md

 date: 2022-03-28
 ---

-# Exif   Metadata (Root-Me, Steganography Category)
+# Exif - Metadata

+> Our sad friend pepo got lost!
+Can you find where he is ?The password is the city where pepo is located.

 ## Challenge Description
-Our sad friend pepo got lost!
-Can you find where he is ?The password is the city where pepo is located.

-## Solution
 The challenge is to find the location of pepo .
 ### Approach
 1. The challenge gives us a image file.![Exif   Metadata Screenshot](/assets/images/root-me/steganography/ch1.png).*no clue in the picture.*